Tipping and service culture in Las Vegas

 $

-This is the famous "$20 trick" - discreetly sandwich a $20 bill between your ID and credit card when checking in.
+The famous "$20 trick" - sandwich a $20 between your ID and credit card.

-Increase to $50-$100 at luxury resorts for better odds of significant upgrades
+Increase to $50-$100 at luxury resorts for better upgrade odds

 Bellhops & Porters